How to Help Someone with Drug or Alcohol Addiction

 While it can be helpful to know the signs of an SUD so you can support your loved one, it’s important to accept what you can and can’t control.
 For example, you can’t force someone to admit they have a problem or seek treatment.
 Even if they’re not ready for treatment or you don’t know what to say, you’re doing enough on your end simply by offering support and showing your love and concern.

-How to Talk to a Drug or Alcohol Addict
+How to Talk to Someone Who Misuses Alcohol or Drugs

 When talking to your loved one about their substance use, you should be aware that there may not be a “right time” for the conversation.
 Your loved one might not want to talk about it, but that doesn’t mean you should put off the talk.
 Starting the conversation is the first step to getting help.